Roy-lab/new-member/README.md

 ## References and resources for new members

-To view the content, click on the HTML document in the repo.
+To view the content, go to:

 To update:
 1. Clone the repo.